Bucatini Carbonara

 Thanks Suzy.
 I agree, it’s meatier than Spaghetti and more satisfying to me.
 I’m glad you enjoyed it!

 You can’t go wrong with a good pasta dish!
-The simplicity of this dish is perfect!
+The simplicity of this dish is perfect and delicious!

 Thank you Tisha.
 I appreciate it.